shivamishra12/Patient-Managenment-System/README.md

-# Patient-Managenment-System
-This project is a simple Patient Management System developed using Spring Boot.
-It implements CRUD operations without using a database, storing data in memory with an ArrayList.
-The frontend is built using HTML and CSS with Thymeleaf, and the application follows the MVC architecture.
-This project is intended for academic and learning purposes.
+# 🏥 Patient Management System (Spring Boot)

+A simple **Patient Management CRUD Application** built using **Spring Boot** without using any database.
+Patient data is stored in-memory using an **ArrayList** and the frontend is implemented using **HTML + CSS with Thymeleaf**.

+---

+## 📌 Features
+- Add Patient
+- View All Patients
+- Update Patient Details
+- Delete Patient
+- No Database (In-Memory Storage)
+- MVC Architecture
+- Frontend + Backend Integrated

+---

+## 🛠️ Technologies Used
+- Java
+- Spring Boot
+- Spring MVC
+- Thymeleaf
+- HTML
+- CSS
+- Maven
+- IntelliJ IDEA

+---

+## 📂 Project Structure